subhrendu1987/ReaderKernelWriterUser/README.md

 sudo rm /dev/reader_module
 ```

-Check the kernel log again to ensure that the module unloaded successfully.
-You should see the message "Buffer module unloaded" in the output.
+11. Check the kernel log again to ensure that the module unloaded successfully.
+You should see the message `Reader module exited` in the output.